yourWaifu/sleepy-discord/source/voice.html.md

 }
 ```

 To start speaking, call [VoiceConnection::startSpeaking](documentation.html#startspeaking) with your AudioSource as the template parameter.
 To stop, send a buffer with the length of zero in your AudioSource's read function.
 If your AudioSource has any parameters in it's constructor, you pass them to this function.
+You may also use [VoiceConnection::stopSpeaking]() to stop speaking.

 #### Related Articles
 [AudioSource](documentation.html#audiosource)